 We have more Trump derangement syndrome out there.

-You've got a you know, can you imagine anyone ever did this to Obama?
+You know, can you imagine anyone ever did this to Obama?

 It wouldn't be tolerated, nor should it be tolerated.

-Anyway, a professor at an Alaska university is has put a painting of President Trump's decapitated head on display at the college art gallery.
+Anyway, a professor at an Alaska university has put a painting of President Trump's decapitated head on display at the college art gallery.

 How is that art?

-Is that like the Virgin Mary, a picture of the Virgin Mary with elephant dung or the U.S. American flag dipped in a toilet or a place for people to stomp on the American flag?
+Is that like the Virgin Mary, a picture of the Virgin Mary with elephant dung, or the U.S. American flag dipped in a toilet or a place for people to stomp on the American flag?

 Unbelievable.

-Now we had a good trip.
+Now, we had a good trip.

-We went out on L Al.
+We went out on LL.

-We went came back on Delta.
+We came back on Delta.

-Which did you like better?
+Which did you like better, Delta or LL?

-Um I like them both.
+I like them both.

 I mean, the people were amazing on both.